astralfrontier/chaosfrontier-org-wiki/games/sycamour-division.md

 # Characters
 * [Nick Knack equipment](sycamour-division/nick-knack-equipment) - what does Nick carry around and use for his powers?
+* [Mr. Black explains analog](sycamour-division/mr-black-explains-analog) - Nick's mentor talks about books, music, and old things

-Nick's diary entries:
+## Nick's diary entries
 * [On Ghosts](sycamour-division/on-ghosts)
 * [On Music](sycamour-division/on-music)
 * [On Masks](sycamour-division/on-masks)
 * [On Expectations](sycamour-division/on-expectations)

-Melody's diary entries:
+## Melody's diary entries
 * [The Book of Melody](sycamour-division/book-of-melody)